 The orofacial pain and oral medicine program can be completed as either a master’s of science or a certificate and trains practitioners on more advanced care techniques for pain patients.
 The oral pathology and radiology certificate teaches additional skills to diagnose diseases and utilize imaging equipment.

-All of these programs are offered entirely online through asynchronous pre-recorded lectures and live-streamed classes.
-Students will be expected to complete quizzes, homework, and research projects in order to earn the certificate or master’s degree.
+These programs are offered entirely online through asynchronous pre-recorded lectures and live-streamed classes.
+Students must complete quizzes, homework, and research projects to earn the certificate or master’s degree.

 University of Washington – School of Dentistry